UniversityofBrighton/odak/2022/call-for-papers.md

 We seek different types of contributions:

-### Research articles
+### Research Articles
-1. Full papers: innovative research, in any of the topics below (maximum 8 pages), with  explicit reporting of evidence of results.
+1. Full Papers: innovative research, in any of the topics below (maximum 8 pages), with  explicit reporting of evidence of results.
 2. Case Studies: update of ongoing projects, in any of the topics below (maximum 5 pages), including national or international multidisciplinary projects.
 3. Posters: visual communication on topics of interest to be displayed at the event in an open area, together with an associated report (maximum 2 pages) describing the topic, with explicitly stated key points, a textual description introducing the poster and the described project and a textual explanation of graphical diagrams or images reported in the poster.